RustFestEU/transcript/talks/03-felix-klock.md

 You then have a subclass int.
 Can you have methods, Java compiler, compile this is just fine.
 And actually, if I want to encode this more accurate.
-Have fun, that turns real to reals and but actually, the interesting thing here is that sun didn't really originally support this code T. only add it in 2004 with covariant return types.
+Have fun, that turns real to reals and but actually, the interesting thing here is that Sun didn't really originally support this code T. only add it in 2004 with covariant return types.
 We'll talk about that in a little bit.

-So to try to reason about these kinds of relationships, to be able to argue why int-sparrow int and int arrow real are not subtypes but these, are.
+So to try to reason about these kinds of relationships, to be able to argue why int-arrow-int and int-arrow-real are not subtypes but these, are.
 Type theorists use deduction rules.
-The right of recondition and opposed condition with a line between them.
+They write a precondition and post-condition with a line between them.
 So, for example, of one of these would be, hey, if A is true and B is true, then the statement A and B is also true.
 That's the kind of reasoning you can use.
 So a rule for function values is if I can prove Y, the subtype of X.
-I should be able to prove A arrow Y is a subtype of A rareo X.
+I should be able to prove A arrow Y is a subtype of A arrow X.
-The A arrow is coSenator with respect to its return type.
+The A arrow is covariant with respect to its return type.
-If int say subtype of real, then real arrow i neigh t say subtype of real arrow real.
+If int is a subtype of real, then real-arrow-int is a subtype of real-arrow-real.
 Get out an X component functions.
 It's safe to narrow it and say, I'm going to give you you a Y.
 And they can handle Y's.